-We have audited the accompanying financial statements of Tomra Systems ASA, which comprise the financial statements of the parent company Tomra Systems ASA and the consolidated financial statements of Tomra Systems ASA and its subsidiaries.
-The parent company's financial statements comprise the balance sheet as at 31 December 2015, the income statement and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
-The consolidated financial statements comprise the balance sheet as at 31 December 2015, and the income statement and the statement of other comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Tomra Systems ASA.
+The financial statements comprise:

+- The financial statements of the parent company Tomra Systems ASA (the "Company"), which comprise the balance sheet as at 31 December 2016, the income statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies. - The consolidated financial statements of Tomra Systems ASA and its subsidiaries (the "Group"), which comprise the balance sheet as at 31 December 2016, the income statement, statement of other comprehensive income, statement of changes in equity, cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.